 Optional edging steps:

 1. Cut quarter round molding to fit edges.
-Simple miter cuts are needed for corners which are easy using a miter box and saw if you don’t have access to a powered miter saw.
+Use a miter cut for the corners.
+This is easy using a miter box and saw if you don’t have access to a powered miter saw.

 2. Stain molding and finish to match counter.

 3. Attach using a thin line of wood glue and a couple of small (1″) finish nails to hold in place.